Seventh-day Adventist Church: Beliefs

+Although her husband claimed that her visions did not support the Trinitarian creed, her writings reveal a growing awareness on the "mystery of the Godhead".
+After continued Bible study, and after a decades-long debate, the denomination eventually concluded that Scripture explicitly teaches the belief in the existence of a triune God, and it affirmed that biblical view in the non-credal 28 Fundamental Beliefs.

+However, mainstream scholars are still not convinced that Ellen White was a Nicene Trinitarian.
+In her writing, she mentions a ceremony in heaven where Jesus was recognized in front of the heavenly host, to be equal with the Father, of which Satan disapproved (as explained in her book Spirit of Prophecy Vol. 1).

 The official teachings of the Seventh-day Adventist denomination are expressed in its 28 Fundamental Beliefs.
 This statement of beliefs was originally adopted by the General Conference in 1980, with an additional belief (number 11) being added in 2005.
 Almost all of the 28 Fundamental Beliefs are the same as other evangelical Protestant denominations.
 The Adventist beliefs that evangelicals consider heterodoxy is worshiping God on Saturday, the gift of prophecy by Ellen G. White and the sanctuary doctrine.

-The church believes God created Earth in six days and rested on the seventh day Saturday.
+The church believes God created Earth in six days and rested on the seventh day, Saturday.
 The Seventh-day Adventist Church believes in baptizing new members by immersion.
 It believes the Bible to be the most important book.
 They believe when humans die, that they remain asleep until they are brought back to life.
 Eternal life is given to people who accept Jesus as their Savior.
 The church believes that one receives salvation through only Jesus.
 It believes that the investigative judgment will take place in heaven before Jesus returns to earth.
-The church believes in the Apocalypse of John will bring on the Second Coming of Jesus.
+The church believes in the Apocalypse of John which will bring on the Second Coming of Jesus.